Libriax

 Analytics

-A core goal was to go beyond simple book lists and short-term targets.
-Libriax emphasises long-term patterns: yearly views, reading time trends, and personal breakdowns that help users notice what they actually do over months, not what they intended to do over a week.
+A core goal was to go beyond simple book lists and short-term targets and so Libriax emphasises long-term patterns, using yearly views, reading time trends, and personal breakdowns that help users notice what they actually do over months of reading.

 Stats